Time-reversal and PT symmetry breaking in non-Hermitian field theories: Exceptional points, Non-Hermitian dynamics, and symmetry breaking

 with

 We further assume that the system has a continuous symmetry.
-This means, there is a symmetry operation $x\rightarrow\mathcal{X}_s{x}$, i.e., a one-parameter Lie-Group under the action of which the form of Eq.~\eqref{equ:ex5} is preserved.
-For a given fixed point ${x}^*$ that is not preserved under the action of $\mathcal{X}_s$ and thus breaks the symmetry, the Goldstone theorem~\cite{Goldstone62} ensures that the corresponding Lie algebra contains a single tangent vector $\hat{e}_0$, which is an eigenvector of $\mathcal{L}$ with eigenvalue $0$. {Since, at linear order, a shift in this direction does not evoke any restoring dynamics, this defines the ``direction of the symmetry operation".} Conventionally, this eigenvector is called the Goldstone mode.
-The remaining eigenvectors will be denoted by $\{\hat{e}_1,\hat{e}_2,\dots,\hat{e}_{N-1}\}$, where the ordering is chosen such that $\hat{e}_1$ is the direction that becomes unstable at the CEP and coalesces with the Goldstone mode.
+This means, there are symmetry operations $x\rightarrow\mathcal{X}_s{x}$, forming a one-parameter Lie-Group, under the action of which the form of Eq.~\eqref{equ:ex5} is preserved.
+For a given fixed point ${x}^*$ that is not preserved under the action of $\mathcal{X}_s$ and thus breaks the symmetry, the Goldstone theorem~\cite{Goldstone62} ensures that the corresponding Lie algebra contains a single tangent vector $\hat{e}_0$, which is an eigenvector of $\mathcal{L}$ with eigenvalue $0$. {Since, to linear order, a shift in this direction does not evoke any restoring dynamics, this defines the ``direction of the symmetry operation".} Conventionally, this eigenvector is called the Goldstone mode.
+The remaining eigenvectors will be denoted by $\{\hat{e}_1,\hat{e}_2,\dots,\hat{e}_{N-1}\}$, where the ordering is chosen such that $\hat{e}_1$ is the direction that becomes unstable at the CEP and coalesces with the Goldstone mode $\hat{e}_0$.
 Consequently, the corresponding eigenvalue $\lambda_1$ vanishes at the CEP.

 The usual approach to uncovering the effects of perturbations near an instability, would be to represent the dynamics~\eqref{equ:ex5} in the eigenbasis of the linearized dynamical operator $\mathcal{L}$.
 At the CEP, this approach fails, since the eigenvectors do not form a complete basis set anymore.
 As an alternative choice, the set $\{\hat{e}_0,\hat{e}_\perp,\hat{e}_2', \dots, \hat{e}_{N-1}'\}$ has turned out to be particularly suitable, for this purpose.
 Here, for $i>1$, $\hat{e}_i'$ is the orthogonal projection of $\hat{e}_i$ on the orthogonal complement of $\hat {e}_0$, i.e.,